Adlzx73/linux-Note/Readme.md

 ## 7. Samba Shared Folder

-Share `/home/TeamProjects` with Windows/Linux clients, allowing full Guest (Anonymous) Read/Write access.
+Share `/home/TeamProjects` with Windows/Linux clients.

 ### a) Install and Configure